rbisdorff/Digraph3/docSphinx/tutorial.rst

       determinateness (%) : 61.25
       - most credible action(s) = { 'I-FHK': 0.75, }

-We are lucky.
-The *Graduate Interpreter* studies in Köln remain indeed a 90% confident *Condorcet* winner (see :numref:`aliceConfidentBestChoice` Line 15) and, hence, a 90% confident best choice recommendation with continual 87.5% majority support of the global criteria significance (see Lines 22 and 28).
+The *Graduate Interpreter* studies in Köln remain indeed a 90%-confident *Condorcet* winner (Line 2).
+Hence, the same study program also remains our 90%-confident best choice recommendation supported by a continual 18/24 (87.5%) majority of the global criteria significance (see Lines 9 and 15).

 -------------